 27#.
 Use Textured Rugs for Warmth

-In a room with hard wooden floors, a high-pile wool rug or a textured woven carpet adds the necessary “Hygge” comfort.
-Choose rugs in solid, neutral colors to provide a soft landing for your feet without cluttering the visual field.
+In rooms with hard wooden floors, a high-pile wool rug adds the necessary layer of comfort.
+Choose rugs in solid, neutral colors to provide a soft landing without cluttering the room.

-The contrast between a smooth floor and a plush rug creates a rich sensory experience that makes minimalism feel luxurious.
-Layering textures is vital to Japandi Home Secrets: Everything You Need To Know.
+The contrast between a smooth floor and a plush rug creates a rich sensory experience.
+This combination makes your minimalist aesthetic feel luxurious and deeply inviting for your daily life.

 28#.
 Incorporate Traditional Tea Stations